Juno News

 Photo by Luis Villasmil on Unsplash

 Deaf from birth, he cannot read, use a phone, understand a calendar, or communicate beyond a few gestures, grunts, the single spoken word “brother,” and writing his own name.
-He was never taught a language, according to the National Post.

 You won’t get hard-hitting coverage like this from the CBC.
 Become a Juno News premium subscriber today for more content like this.